Social Listening can greatly benefit your business.

 The easiest way to do that is to sort those who mention your brand or your competitor’s brand by the number of followers or total engagement metrics.

 Check who mentioned your brand or your competitors’ to discover.
 Follow and collaborate with key influencers in your sphere.

-In late February we witnessed the huge reputation crisis of the company Gitlab, which was caused by accident.
+In late February, we witnessed a huge reputation crisis of the Gitlab company, which was caused by an accident.
 Gitlab’s engineer accidentally deleted the company’s client’s data from the primary database service.
 Although the situation was really serious, Gitlab managed not to lose its reputation, but to benefit from it.
 How did they do that?